-Goodwill and Indefinite-Lived Intanaible Assets.
-Goodwill (representing the excess of the amount paid to acquire a company over the estimated fair value of the net assets acquired) and Indefinite Lived Intangible Assets are not amortized but instead are tested for impairment annually, or when events or circumstances indicate that the value may have declined.
+Goodwill and Indefinite-Lived Intangible Assets.
+Goodwill (representing the excess of the amount paid to acquire a company over the estimated fair value of the net assets acquired) and indefinite lived intangible assets are not amortized but instead are tested for impairment annually, or when events or circumstances indicate that the carrying value of such asset may not be recoverable.
 Separate tests are performed for goodwill and indefinite lived intangible assets.
-We apply a qualitative test of impairment on the indefinite lived intangible assets.
-This is done by assessing the existence of events or circumstances which would make it more likely than not that impairment is present.
-No such factors were identified during our current year analysis.
+We completed a quantitative test of impairment on the indefinite lived intangible assets with no impairment noted in the current year.
 The determination of any goodwill impairment is made at the reporting unit level and consists of two steps.
 First, the Company determines the fair value of a reporting unit and compares it to its carrying amount.
 Second, if the carrying amount of the reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the goodwill's implied fair value.
 The Company applies the income approach (discounted cash flow method) in testing goodwill for impairment.
 The key assumptions used in the discounted cash flow method used to estimate fair value include discount rates, revenue growth rates, terminal growth rates and cash flow projections.
-Discount rates, growth rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
+Discount rates, revenue growth rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
 Discount rates are determined by using a weighted average cost of capital ("WACC").
 The WACC considers market and industry data as well as Company-specific risk factors for each reporting unit in determining the appropriate discount rate to be used.
-The discount rate utilized for each reporting unit for our fiscal 2019 test was 11.0% and is indicative of the return an investor would expect to receive for investing in such a business.
+The discount rate utilized for each reporting unit for our fiscal 2020 test was 10.0% and is indicative of the return an investor would expect to receive for investing in such a business.
 Terminal growth rate determination follows common methodology of capturing the present value of perpetual cash flow estimates beyond the last projected period assuming a constant WACC and long-term growth rates.
-The terminal growth rate used for our fiscal 2019 test was 2.5%.
-The Company has determined that, to date, no impairment of goodwill exists and fair value of the reporting units exceeded the carrying value in total by approximately 102.7%.
-The fair value of the reporting units exceeds the carrying value by a minimum of 27.2% at each of the four reporting units.
+The terminal growth rate used for our fiscal 2020 test was 2.5%.
+The Company has determined that, to date, no impairment of goodwill exists and fair value of the reporting units exceeded the carrying value in total by approximately 140.5%.
+The fair value of the reporting units exceeds the carrying value by a minimum of 44.8% at each of the four reporting units.
 A decrease of 1.0% in our terminal growth rate would not result in impairment of goodwill for any of our reporting units.
 An increase of 1.0% in our discount rate would not result in impairment of goodwill for any of our reporting units.
 The Company performs the annual impairment testing during the fourth quarter of each fiscal year.
 Although no changes are expected, if the actual results of the Company are less favorable than the assumptions the Company makes regarding estimated cash flows, the Company may be required to record an impairment charge in the future.